Sentrylink/cosmosd/README.md

 for those who wish to sync a fullnode from start.

 The `DAEMON` specific code, like the tendermint config, the application db, syncing blocks, etc is done as normal.
-The same eg. `GAIA_HOME` directives and command-line flags work, just the binary name is different.
+The same eg. `ANATHAD_HOME` directives and command-line flags work, just the binary name is different.

 ## Upgradeable Binary Specification